sebasgraciavalderrama/BizagiTraining/README.md

-# Replace fonts of Word documents - Bizagi Training
+# Replace fonts of Word documents - Bizagi Training :robot:

 This Visual Basic code swaps the body text, Heading One and Heading Two text fonts to the latest style and font changes provided by Bizagi.
 This current version of the code on the test phase.
 It is **not** a final release.